Suppose we want to write a function to sum a list of integers. By now you should be able to write the following code:

 List.fold_right on a very lengthy

-list, you may instead want to reverse the list first, and use
+list, you might instead choose to reverse the list first, then

 let map f l = List.fold_left (fun a x -> (f x) :: a) (List.rev l)